-HPD’s Neighborhood Pillars (Pillars) program provides low-interest loans and tax exemptions to nonprofits and mission driven organizations to acquire and rehabilitate unregulated or rent stabilized housing for low- to moderate-income households.
+HPD’s Neighborhood Pillars program provides low-interest loans and tax exemptions to nonprofits and mission driven organizations to acquire and rehabilitate unregulated or rent stabilized housing for low- to moderate-income households.

 Eligible owners may include limited partnerships, corporations, joint ventures, limited liability companies, 501(c)(3) non-profit corporations, housing development corporations, and individual owners.

-Multiple-dwellings with three or more units that are rent stabilized or unregulated.
+Eligible buildings are multiple-dwellings with three or more units that are rent stabilized or unregulated.
 Properties that have current regulatory agreements with the City of New York, New York State, or the federal government restricting rents and/or household incomes are not eligible for the program.
 Priority will be given to buildings across the city that are experiencing market pressure and/or that are in distress.

 HPD subsidy is combined with private financing.
 If acquisition will occur prior to construction and/or permanent financing, the Borrower should plan to finance the acquisition and the acquisition financing may be refinanced by a combination of private financing and HPD subsidy.
 The maximum subsidy permitted ranges from $110,000 to $180,000 per unit, depending on the other financing used and the rents charged to residents.
 Higher per unit subsidy requests will be considered on a case by case basis for projects that are located in high cost neighborhoods, however HPD will impose additional regulatory restrictions, including permanent affordability.
 Projects are generally eligible for a full or partial property tax exemption.
 Borrowers must enter into a regulatory agreement for at least the term of the loan and/or tax exemption, and must commit to permanent affordability for no less than 30% of the units.
 Among other requirements, the agreement sets limits on allowable rents and initial household incomes, and requires units to remain rent stabilized.
 All projects must set aside at least 20% of units for homeless households.

-For-profit borrowers and not-for-profit borrowers that choose not to apply to the Neighborhood Pillars Down Payment Assistance Fund must apply to HPD by submitting a proposal for acquisition using the Property Summary Template and Underwriting Template.
+For-profit and non-profit borrowers that choose not to apply to the Neighborhood Pillars Down Payment Assistance Fund must apply to HPD by submitting a proposal for acquisition using the Property Summary Template and Underwriting Template.
 To receive financing through the program, Borrower must request a soft commitment letter and HPD must issue a soft commitment prior to acquiring a property, which will only be granted at HPD discretion based on a review of the proposed project.
 HPD highly encourages Borrowers to request feedback on a project prior to making an offer to a seller.

-Not-for-profits interested in using the Down Payment Assistant Fund should contact Restored Homes Development LLC at 212-584-8981 or email@example.com for more information.
+Non-profits interested in using the Down Payment Assistant Fund should contact Restored Homes Development LLC at 212-584-8981 or email@example.com for more information.

 The Neighborhood Pillars Down Payment Assistance Fund provides financial and technical assistance to not-for-profit housing organizations with the acquisition of unregulated and/or rent stabilized multifamily properties in New York City for preservation through the New York City Department of Housing Preservation and Development (HPD) Neighborhood Pillars Program.
 The Neighborhood Pillars Down Payment Assistance Fund is administered by Restored Homes Development LLC (Restored Homes), an affiliate of Neighborhood Restore HDFC.